Baarsgaard/jig/README.md

-  init     Initialise config file(s) log      Create a work log entry on a Jira issue move     Move ticket through transitions open     Open issue using BROWSER var upgrade  Download and install latest version help     Print this message or the help of the given subcommand(s)
+  init     Initialise config file(s) log      Create a work log entry on a Jira issue move     Move ticket through transitions open     Open issue in your browser upgrade  Download and install latest version help     Print this message or the help of the given subcommand(s)